ZofiaSzczepaniak/ZofiaSzczepaniak/README.md

 :black_nib: Recently been working on deepfake detection for my master's thesis.

-🌱 Working mostly with R, Python and C++.
+🌱 Working mostly with R and Python.

 📫 U can reach me through email zosia.szczepaniak@outlook.com